An Olive Branch

 Free Webinar Series on

 Ethics in American Buddhist Groups

-Buddhist groups in the United Sates have been rocked in recent years by misconduct on the part of honored teachers – misconduct which, in some cases, had been going on for many years but was kept secret by teachers, boards, sanghas, and the victims themselves.
+Buddhist groups in the United Sates have been rocked in recent years by misconduct on the part of honored teachers – misconduct which resulted in chaos and long-lasting damage to individuals and organizations.
 Many Buddhist organizations appear to lack ethics statements and grievance procedures.
-Teachers, students, and governing boards seem unaware of their governance responsibilities and potential liability when misconduct occurs.
-Without robust ethics statements and strong governance, misconduct usually results in chaos and long-lasting damage to individuals and organizations.

 Opportunity to Learn about the Issue